anandkaman/ai-data-quality/ABOUT.md

 ## Project Vision

-AI Data Quality Guardian is more than a data quality tool—it's a **proof-of-concept for modular AI-powered applications** where an LLM acts as the "brain" orchestrating specialized Python modules (the "organs") to accomplish complex tasks.
+AI Data Quality Guardian is more than a data quality tool—it's a **proof-of-concept for modular AI-powered applications** where an LLM acts as the "brain" orchestrating specialized Python modules to accomplish complex tasks.
 ---

 ## The Core Philosophy: AI as the Brain